osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 ## `Update Stream Views Access Control List`

-Update the default stream views ACL.
+Update the default ACL for the Stream Views collection.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**